Coronations in Europe

-Coronations in Europe were previously held in the monarchies of Europe.
-The United Kingdom is the only monarchy in Europe that still practices coronation.
-Current European monarchies have either replaced coronations with simpler ceremonies to mark an accession (e.g. Denmark) or have never practiced coronations (e.g. The Netherlands and Belgium).
+Coronations were previously held in the monarchies of Europe.
+The United Kingdom is the only monarchy in Europe that still practises coronations.
+Other European monarchies either have replaced coronations with simpler ceremonies to mark an accession (e.g. Norway and Denmark) or have never practised them (e.g. The Netherlands and Belgium).
 Most monarchies today only require a simple oath to be taken in the presence of the country's legislature.

 By country

 Albania

 King Zog I, self-proclaimed monarch of Albania, was ritually crowned on 1 September 1928.
 His coronation attire included rose-colored breeches, gold spurs, and a gold crown weighing 7 lb 10 oz.
 Europe's only Muslim king swore a required constitutional oath on the Bible and the Qur'an, symbolizing his desire to unify his country.
 Zog was forced into exile by Italian invaders in 1939, and the monarchy was formally abolished in 1945.

 Austria

 Emperors of Austria were never crowned (unlike their predecessors in the Holy Roman Empire), as a coronation was not viewed as being necessary to legitimize their rule in that country.

-However, they were crowned in some kingdoms within the Austrian Empire.
+However, they were crowned in some of the kingdoms within the Austrian Empire.
 Ferdinand I was crowned as King of Hungary with the Crown of Saint Stephen in 1830, as King of Bohemia with the Crown of Saint Wenceslas in 1836, and as King of Lombardy and Venetia with the Iron Crown of Lombardy in 1838.

 After the Austro-Hungarian Compromise of 1867, the Emperors of Austria were only crowned as King of Hungary (again with the Crown of Saint Stephen): Franz-Joseph I in 1867 and Charles I (as Charles IV of Hungary) in 1916.